aergoio/guide/source/specs/addresses.rst

 Client-side
 -----------

-Account addresses are Base58-check encoded strings that look like this:
+Account and contract addresses are Base58-check encoded strings that look like this:

 .. code-block:: text